vs-rathod/bowling_game/README.md

     * check code coverage using below cmd
       * open coverage/index.html

-* Services (job queues, cache servers, search engines, etc.)
-  * GameDependenciesBuildJob

 * ...
+# Requirement
+  * Imagine that a bowling house will use this API.
+On the screen, the user starts the game.
+Then, after each throw, the machine counts how many pins were dropped and calls the API to send this information.
+In the meantime, the screen is constant.(For example: every 2 seconds) querying the API for the game score and displaying it.
+Be tolerant of application restarts.

 # API flow
   <!-- − Start a new bowling game. -->
   * Create Game using GamesController Post API
-   * should give { no_of_players, player_names } in params
+   * Client should provide { no_of_players, player_names } as a Request paramteres
-   * After Game save it will perform GameDependenciesBuildJob
+   * Once Game is created it will perform GameDependenciesBuildJob
+      * Players will be created according to given names in player_names request params
-      * using this job will create 10 frames for each players
+      * using this job 10 frames will be created for each player

   <!-- − Input the number of pins knocked down by each ball. -->
   * Frame can be update after each throw using FramesController#update API
     * FrameValidator used to validate required params to update Frame
-        * { player_id, throw, pins_knocked_down_by_first_throw pins_knocked_down_by_second_throw bonus_throw_pins } params used for each request based on throw will decide what value need to pass to update frame
+        * { player_id, throw, pins_knocked_down_by_first_throw pins_knocked_down_by_second_throw bonus_throw_pins } params used for each request,
+        * Request parameters decision will be taken based on the throw number.

   <!-- Output the current game score (which consists of the score for each frame and total score). -->
-  # Game Show API
+  * Game Show API
-    * To get information about all players total score with each frame score as well
+    * To get information about current score of all the players in the current game.